Dustin Johnson optimistic over US Ryder Cup chances

 The Presidents Cup began with Mickelson sharing a selfie with former Presidents Obama, Bush Jr and Clinton, but it was the current incumbent of the Oval Office who took center stage at the close of the tournament.

-Donald Trump presented the trophy to winning captain, Steve Stricker, and dedicated the victory to those people suffering from the effects of hurricanes in Texas, Florida and Puerto Rico.
+Donald Trump presented the trophy to winning captain Steve Stricker, and dedicated the victory to those people suffering from the effects of hurricanes in Texas, Florida and Puerto Rico.

 "I want to just remember them and we are going to dedicate this trophy to all those people that went through so much," said the President who spent Sunday morning at his golf resort in Bedminster before heading to Liberty National for the ceremony.